-Governor Kim Reynolds and Senator Joni Ernst are vocally anti-LGBT+ but often decline to challenge LGBT+ rights that they consider to be settled by the Supreme Court.
-Senator Chuck Grassley is vocally anti-LGBT+ in his policies and statements.
+Governor Kim Reynolds and Senator Joni Ernst are vocally anti-LGBTQ+ but often decline to challenge LGBTQ+ rights that they consider to be settled by the Supreme Court.
+Senator Chuck Grassley is vocally anti-LGBTQ+ in his policies and statements.
 There are currently no laws allowing for religious exemptions from civil rights law.

 Hate crime protections exist for sexual orientation but not for gender identity.
-There are no laws mandating coverage of transgender healthcare by private insurers, but the state’s Medicaid plan must cover it.
+There are no laws mandating coverage of transgender healthcare by private insurers nor for Medicaid.
 Intentionally transmitting HIV is a felony, and inadvertently doing so is a misdemeanor.

 17% of transgender employees in Iowa report being harassed in the past year due to their gender identity, 25% report mistreatment such as being forced to use a restroom not matching gender.
-22% of LGBT+ Iowans report food insecurity, double that of non-LGBT+s.
-LGBT+ unemployment (6%) is twice the rate of non-LGBT+ unemployment.
+22% of LGBTQ+ Iowans report food insecurity, double that of non-LGBTQ+s.
+LGBTQ+ unemployment (6%) is twice the rate of non-LGBTQ+ unemployment.

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology